-Line is a smart way to encode the information of both port and pad in a single identifier.
+The line is a smart way to encode the information of both port and pad in a single identifier.
 User can generate a line identifier using the macro

-So as example with the code
+So, for example, with the code

 We are defining a line identifier for the pin PA5.

-Board level initialisations
+Board level initializations

 All the board-dependent configuration related to GPIO are already performed by ChibiOS PAL driver.
 These configuration are stored in the board files which could be explored as quick reference.

-This API is executed by halInit() whenever the PAL switch in halconf.h is enabled
+The initialization is performed by palInit() and this API is executed by halInit() whenever the PAL switch in halconf.h is enabled

-Well this means that the following two statements are equivalent
+Well, this means that the following two statements are equivalent

 and this means that the following two statements are equivalent as well